-Below are five U.S. companies that have more than 50% of their sales revenue generated outside the U.S. based on their latest 10-K:
+Below are some U.S. companies that have more than 50% of their sales revenue generated outside the U.S. based on their latest 10-K:

 Colgate-Palmolive Co.
 (CL) is a major consumer products company that markets oral, personal and household care and pet nutrition products in more than 200 countries and territories.

 Non-U.S. Revenues: 73% | Yield: 2.1%

 Exxon Mobil Corporation (XOM), formed through the merger of Exxon and Mobil in late 1999, is the world's largest publicly owned integrated oil company.

 Non-U.S. Revenues: 66% | Yield: 3.6%

 McDonald's Corporation (MCD) is the largest fast-food restaurant company in the world, with about 35,000 restaurants in 119 countries.

 The Coca-Cola Company (KO) is the world's largest soft drink company, KO also has a sizable fruit juice business.